syadegari/python_umat/tests/README.md

 This directory contains tests for the python_umat project, which implements a crystal plasticity model.
 The tests are organized to validate various aspects of the model, including computational correctness, Fortran-to-Python/PyTorch porting, and residual calculations.
 Root-Level Tests

-The root of the `tests/` directory includes unit tests that verify the correctness of individual computational components of the crystal plasticity model. hese tests can be executed from the repository's root directory using:
+The root of the `tests/` directory includes unit tests that verify the correctness of individual computational components of the crystal plasticity model.
+These tests can be executed from the repository's root directory using:

 ```bash
 python -m unittest tests.test_umat -v